YSCohen/rust-zmanim/README.md

 The `astronomical_calculator` provides non-religious astronomical / solar calculations such as sunrise, sunset and twilight.

-The `zmanim_calculator` contains the most commonly used zmanim or religious time calculations.
+The `zmanim_calculator` contains the basics for *zmanim* calculations.

+This project is a port from pinnymz's [python-zmanim project](https://github.com/pinnymz/python-zmanim) and Eliyahu Hershfeld's [KosherJava project](https://github.com/KosherJava/zmanim).
+Almost all of the code is from `python-zmanim` and `KosherJava`, and almost all of the documentation, including some of this README, is from `KosherJava`

+See the [KosherJava site](https://kosherjava.com) for additional information on the original Java project and *zmanim* in general.

 **Note:** It is important to read the technical notes on top of the `astronomical_calculator` documentation.

 ### Disclaimer
 I did my best to get accurate results using standardized astronomical calculations.
 Please use care when using the library for *halacha lemaaseh* applications.

-This project is a port from pinnymz's [python-zmanim project](https://github.com/pinnymz/python-zmanim) and Eliyahu Hershfeld's [KosherJava project](https://github.com/KosherJava/zmanim).
-Almost all of the code is from `python-zmanim` and `KosherJava`, and almost all of the documentation, including some of this README, is from `KosherJava`

-See the [KosherJava Zmanim site](https://kosherjava.com) for additional information on the original Java project, and *zmanim* in general.

 ## Example
 ```rust